ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 CEO and co-founder of Netlify

-A headless approach allows businesses to take control over their customer's shopping experience and avoid lock-in by rigid drag & drop systems.
+A headless approach lets businesses have more control over how customers shop and avoids being stuck with rigid drag & drop systems.

 Because eCommerce is constantly changing as the technologies around us evolve, retailers must be agile to adapt their strategies — not as a response, but as a forethought.
 We work with brands all over the world, and the top initiatives we are currently seeing include headless commerce, mobile, and personalization.